nazmulidris/coordinator/README.md

 (`dependency`).

 2. `onDependentViewChanged(parent: CoordinatorLayout, child: FrameLayout, dependency: View): Boolean`.
+If the first method found that there were views that this behavior has a dependency on, then this
-If the first The second method then provides a way for the custom behavior to take some action on the dependent view, in reaction to some change that occurred in a child of the `CooordinatorLayout` that this behavior depends on.
+second method will be called when they change in any way.
+This provides this behavior the opportunity to take some action on the dependent view, in reaction to some change that occurred in a child of the `CooordinatorLayout` that this behavior depends on.